 A registered taxpayer with an aggregate annual turnover of up to Rs.5 crore in the preceding financial year can opt for the QRMP scheme.
-This scheme allows taxpayers to file the GSTR-3B quarterly, but to pay taxes on a monthly basis.
-Thus, small taxpayers can now file only eight returns in a year, i.e., four GSTR-1 returns and four GSTR-3B returns instead of 16 returns, i.e., four GSTR-1 and twelve GSTR-3B returns.
+This scheme allows taxpayers to file the GSTR-3B quarterly, while paying taxes on a monthly basis.
+Thus, small taxpayers can now file only eight regular returns in a year, i.e., four GSTR-1 returns and four GSTR-3B returns instead of 16 returns, i.e., four GSTR-1 and twelve GSTR-3B returns.

-Under the QRMP scheme, an Invoice Furnishing Facility (IFF) is also available to taxpayers, to upload their supply invoices monthly on the GSTN, even though the GSTR-1 is to be filed quarterly.
-These invoices will be reflected in the GSTR-2A and GSTR-2B of their customers, who can use the input tax credits (ITC) on a timely basis.
+Under the QRMP scheme, an Invoice Furnishing Facility (IFF) is also available to taxpayers, to upload their sales invoices every month on the GST portal, even though the GSTR-1 is to be filed quarterly.
+These invoices will be reflected in the GSTR-2A and GSTR-2B of their GST registered buyers, who can use the input tax credits (ITC) on a timely basis.
 This prevents their customers from losing out on eligible input credits and in turn them losing their customers.

 A taxpayer should deposit the tax using Form GST PMT-06.
 The taxes can be paid either using the fixed sum method or the self-assessment method.
 Both the methods are discussed in detail in the further sections of this article.

 Registered persons can make payments for the first two months of the quarter by using either of the following methods: